 Instructions

-- Place quinoa, parmesan, thyme, salt and pepper, and parsley in a food processor and pulse until it becomes powdery (most of the quinoa should still be intact).
-Transfer to a plate and set aside.
+1. Place bread crumbs, parmesan, thyme, salt and pepper, and parsley on a plate and set aside.

-- Slice chicken breasts into 1/4-1/2 inch strips (depending on how large you want your chicken fingers).
-One at a time, dredge your chicken slices through the rice flour, then dip them in the egg to coat them, and finally, through the quinoa mixture.
-Pat down on the chicken strip to make sure the quinoa is on firmly before removing it from the mix.
+3. Slice chicken breasts into 1/4-1/2 inch strips (depending on how large you want your chicken fingers).
+One at a time, dredge your chicken slices through the rice flour, then dip them in the egg to coat them, and finally, through the bread crumb mixture.
+Pat down on the chicken strip to make sure the bread crumbs are on firmly before removing it from the mix.

 Notes